 Any non-coaches or non-players are required to wear appropriate face coverings during while at fields.
 Players will also be allowed to wear masks while training, but this will be a personal choice of the player’s parent of guardian.
 Any other individuals attending the training session are required to wear appropriate face coverings and follow social distancing guidelines.
-Coach should wear mask from car to field and from field to car.
-Coach and player may remove mask during training.
+Coach should wear mask from car to field and from field to car and during training.
+Player may remove mask during training and games.

 ARE YOUR PLAYERS PREPARED